1972 Tenerife Spantax Convair CV-990 crash

-On December 3, 1972, a Convair CV-990 Coronado charter flight operated by Spantax from Tenerife to Munich with 148 passengers and 7 crew crashed while taking off from Tenerife-Norte Los Rodeos Airport in Tenerife, killing all 155 passengers and crew onboard.
+On December 3, 1972, a Convair CV-990 Coronado charter flight operated by Spantax from Tenerife to Munich with 148 passengers and 7 crew crashed while taking off from Tenerife-Norte Los Rodeos Airport in Tenerife, killing all 155 passengers and crew on board.
 Many of the passengers were French tourists heading on a tour of Germany.

 Aircraft

 The aircraft involved was a Convair CV-990-30A-5 Coronado registered as EC-BZR.
 The aircraft was equipped with four General Electric CJ805-23 engines.